rameshr1986/git-search/README.md

 # git-search
 ## Introduction
-   This is an app where you can browse through git repositories based on username.
-It is written using angular 1.5 with unit test coverage.
+   This is an app where you can browse through git repositories and view the issues.
+It is written using angular 1.5 with unit test coverage using karma and jasmine.

    **The page is responsive and works in mobiles, tablets and other devices**